mklemmingen/turn.and.burn.no-fly.zone/Controls_Overview.md

 Controlling the weapons:

-  "B" fires the selected weaponry
+  "A" fires the selected weaponry

       Quick Link: Weapons Guide